 - Go long or short – when trading forex, you can speculate on the price moving higher or lower.
 Whichever way you think the market direction is headed, you can profit.
 It’s your call.

-- Forex markets are highly liquid – the huge number of market participants enable tight spreads and reduced gapping.
-Tight spreads on markets help to keep the costs of trading low.
-With forex, you are trading in a truly global market, meaning that with so many participants this reduces the potential for slippage and gaps when orders are being filled.
+- Forex markets are highly liquid – the huge number of market participants enables tight spreads and reduced gapping.
+Tight spreads on markets help keep the costs of trading low.
+With forex, you are trading in a truly global market, meaning that with so many participants, this reduces the potential for slippage and gaps when orders are being filled.

 - Trade forex on margin – gives you the exposure to make bigger profits.
-Brokers will tend to offer higher margin levels on forex instruments.
-With the high levels of liquidity and fast moving markets, trading forex on margin enables traders to make faster returns.
+Brokers tend to offer higher margin levels on forex instruments.
+With the high levels of liquidity and fast-moving markets, trading forex on margin enables traders to generate returns faster.

 Key Cons